-It wasn’t as nice or feature rich as Kal’s panel, but it came in cheaper and still gave me the same control over brewing temperatures.
+It wasn’t as nice or feature rich as Kal’s panel, but it came in cheaper and still gave me similar control over brewing temperatures.
 My brew equipment went through a couple changes (ie. bought small DC pumps and changed to a HERMS instead of batch mashing, then bought chuggers, etc) but I brewed with this panel for quite a while.
-Eventually I got thinking “it sure would be nice to have temperature profiles recorded from my brew”.
+Eventually I got thinking that it would be nice to have temperature profiles recorded from my brew sessions.
 I did a lot of searching again but this time found nothing that fit my requirements.
-I did find one or two products but they were not fully functional.
+I did find one or two products but they were not fully functional at the time.

 Therefore, in December 2015 knowing next to nothing about micro-controllers or circuit boards, I started my research.
 I found Arduino almost immediately and purchased a starter kit to learn some basics.
 I already had some coding knowledge in C++ from university….but that was pretty foggy.
 My full time job in the oil industry also had given me a lot of useful knowledge through the years to build on.
 RTD’s, electrical and control panels are part of everything we build.
 Fast-forward to about June 2016 and I had a RTD board designed and built, a micro controller, and a Windows application that functioned so I thought I better build a proper panel to make proper use of my new equipment.
 Fast-forward again to October 2016 (with a few changes along the way) I had my panel and controller complete and I brewed my first batch of beer with my new equipment and it worked great!
 Don’t get me wrong, I did a bunch of testing before brew day to work a few bugs out so I didn’t find them halfway through a brew.